oitee/oitee.github.io/_posts/2021-12-31-deploying-to-google-cloud-compute.md

 ```
 <img src="/assets/images/gcp_vm_6.png" width="100%"/>

-Once installed, `Ngnix` will run on port 80; we can verify this by going to the IP address
+Once installed, `Nginx` will run on port 80; we can verify this by going to the IP address

 <img src="/assets/images/gcp_vm_7.png" width="100%" border="1px"/>

 Next, we need to redirect traffic from port 80 to an internal port, namely port 4000.
 But for this, we need to decide a filtering logic.
-Given that, we have a DNS entry for [`octopus.otee.dev`](http://octopus.otee.dev), any request that comes to the VM's IP address on port 80, with this HTTP host header, `Ngnix` should redirect it to port 4000.
+Given that, we have a DNS entry for [`octopus.otee.dev`](http://octopus.otee.dev), any request that comes to the VM's IP address on port 80, with this HTTP host header, `Nginx` should redirect it to port 4000.

-In Ngnix, site configurations are kept in two directories:
+In Nginx, site configurations are kept in two directories:

 - `/etc/nginx/sites-available`: keeps all the site configurations but may not be enabled.
 Here, we will create a file for `octopus.otee.dev`
-- `/etc/nginx/sites-enabled`: a subset of the sites available, to which Ngnix applies.
+- `/etc/nginx/sites-enabled`: a subset of the sites available, to which Nginx applies.
 Basically, these are symbolic links to the availale sites

 First, we should create a configuration file for `octopus.otee.dev` in the `/etc/nginx/sites-available` directory (by using `sudo nano /etc/nginx/sites-available/octopus.otee.dev`):